-Thin elastic sheets make surprisingly good wrappers for liquid droplets: surface tension will spontaneously pull an ultrathin sheet around a droplet, all while making efficient use of the sheet (see for yourself in this short video clip by Science Magazine).
+Thin elastic sheets make surprisingly good wrappers for liquid droplets: surface tension will spontaneously pull an ultrathin sheet around a droplet, all while making efficient use of the sheet (see it in this short video clip by Science Magazine).
 The wrapper can be used for a variety of tasks: it provides a strong barrier for protecting the liquid cargo, it can deform the droplet into predictable shapes, and it provides a platform for adding a chemical pattern.
 But creating many such droplets requires a rapid and scalable process.
 A new technique uses droplet impact on a floating polymer film to achieve a tidy wrapping in a fraction of a second.
 The experiments were carried out by Deepak Kumar and Joseph Paulsen at UMass Amherst, and the results are published here.

 Wrinkles are all around us — on hanging curtains, the skin of drying fruit, or a surprised forehead.
 The more a material is squished, the deeper and taller the wrinkles become, until they collapse into a fold.
 Typically, this process depends strongly on the materials in question, for example the thickness of the skin, or the softness of the flesh underneath.
 However, we show that a wrinkle-to-fold transition may be affected only by the shape of the compressed object, rather than by any mechanical properties!
 Continue reading “Geometry-driven folding in PRL”→